Cake Mix Hamantaschen

 What are Hamantaschen?

-Hamantaschen are a triangular-shaped cookie associated with the Jewish holiday Purim.
+Hamantaschen are triangular-shaped cookies associated with the Jewish holiday Purim.
 At Purim, we celebrate when Esther triumphed over the evil vizier Haman, who tried to destroy all the Jews.

 To make the classic three-cornered shape, cookies are rolled into a circle, a small amount of filling is placed in the center, and the sides are folded (or pinched) up around the filling to create a little triangular pocket.